 Mark Twain certainly had it right more than a century ago when he suggested: “You gather the idea that Mauritius was made first and then heaven was copied after.”
+Book flights to Mauritius to find out why.

-Sure, from the buzzing Grand Baie in the north – a haven for water sports fans and adrenaline junkies in search of the local skydiving landing spot – to the relaxing tree-lined strip at St Félix in the south, it’s one of the best beach holidays in the world.
+From the buzzing Grand Baie in the north – a haven for water sports fans and adrenaline junkies in search of the local skydiving landing spot – to the relaxing tree-lined strip at St Félix in the south, it’s one of the best beach holidays in the world.

 But what else?
 For starters, you should explore.
 The coastal road that runs from Tamarin to Souillac offers a snapshot of the whole island – coral reefs, lagoons, viewpoints and nature reserves line the route.
 As do affordable hotels and restaurants that allow you to take the journey at a pace that you desire.